stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 ## Integration

-We can finally create the logical device in the demo and lookup the work queues:
+We can now the logical device in the demo and lookup the specified work queues:

 ```java
 // Create device